HarryZ10/todo-app/README.md

 ## Installation

 Note: Must be ran locally.
 Ensure `node` and `npm` is installed.
+For `.env` setup: look at Harry's latest email to Brandon/Maksim for project credentials.

 1.`npm install`
 2. Setup `.env` credentials in root directory

-Look at Harry's latest email to Brandon/Maksim for project credentials.

 3. `npx expo start`